Neimhin/scalable-project-3-group-17/README.md

 # tcdicn-17, group 17's implementation of tcdicn

 ## Interest Packet Format (HTTP with plain text mime consisting of a JWT):
+`x-tcdicn-hop` is a custom http header which specifieds the how many hops the packet has traveled before sending
 ```http
 x-tcdicn-hop: 0
 {